GrantBirki/tgct/content/posts/tgct/index.md

 My incisions were healing well and the doctors did not have any concerns.

+They also went over my MRI results from just an hour before.
+The MRI showed no signs of re-growth of the mass and everything looked great!

 For reference, here are the PT exercises I was doing at this point (before my doctors told me to dial it back a bit):

 - Bird dogs